Cisco-Talos/clamav-documentation/src/faq/faq-rust.md

 Linus Torvalds once described programming in the C language to be "like juggling chainsaws."
 We agree.
 To mitigate the pitfalls of the C and C++ programming langauges, the ClamAV team decided to switch to write new components and rewrite select existing components in the Rust programming language.

-Starting with ClamAV v0.105, the Rust toolchain is required to compile ClamAV.
+Starting with ClamAV v0.105, the Rust toolchain became required to compile ClamAV.

 We believe that by switching from C to Rust, it will enable us to focus more during development on actual feature correctness because of the reduced risk of accidental memory safety issues or critical vulnerabilities.